openbanking-dev/blog-contents/The security flow.md

 }
 ```

+**Postman: ** You can find this request in the ForgeRock Postman collection under `Accounts flow` > `Token exchange` > `Exchange code`.
+The link from the online documentation directly to this request is https://postman.ob.forgerock.financial/?version=latest#37f94052-2042-4978-9b56-8a7ee9edbfd7

 For now, the claim that interest us is the `access_token`.
 It is a token you need to store securely.
 It has a short time life.
 This is why you receive as well a refresh_token that allows you to regenerate an access token from it.
 We will see in a future article how to use the refresh token.
 For now, let's use our access token!